ol2764RIT/binary-explotation-writeups-pico/README.md

 Personal project exploiting PicoCTF binary challenges to develop vulnerability research and reverse engineering skills.

+> **Disclaimer**
+>
+> This repository contains writeups, exploit scripts, and research based solely on **educational Capture The Flag (CTF) challenges**, primarily from **picoCTF**.
+> All binaries involved are intentionally vulnerable and executed in sandboxed environments.
+> No real-world software, services, or systems were targeted.
+> This work is strictly for ethical skill development and legal, academic purposes.
+> I do not condone or engage in any unauthorized or malicious activity.

 ## What I'm Learning

 **Reverse Engineering**